The intended audience for this document is technical managers and software development professionals.

 There are various features of the API and some methods are not available unless the Client is signed up for certain features of the system.
 For example, a client not signed up for ACH service will receive a 403 response with a message that notifies the user they are not signed up for the service.

 When integrating with Paya Connect, developers should reference the host name api.sandbox.payaconnect.com.
 Once certification is complete, developers will be provided new credentials to access the production application and should the direct traffic to api.payaconnect.com.
-We will, when necessary, update the IP addresses affiliated with those domains and therefore recommend that developers do not whitelist the Paya Connect IP addresses on the client side servers.

 API Version Numbering